Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 ## Mergesort

-Preconditions: Able to use lots of memory, cannot tolerate a `O(n^2)` worst case scenario Desired Outcome: Sorted list
+Precondition: Able to use lots of memory, cannot tolerate a `O(n^2)` worst case scenario

+Outcome: Sorted list

 ## Backtracking